Thursday, 15 February 2018

 I feel my journey is worth sharing given my slow start to my learning and career, so I thought I would have a go at this.
 I appreciate my education and career as I have fought for it.
 I was educationally written off due to my poor engagement with learning and grades - illustrated later on.
 EDIT: September 2023, I saw this line on a friends LinkedIn post that struck me "...the grade...because actually that’s a social construct, a way of pleasing the system."
 Meaning that despite getting low grades, you can actually be intelligent.
 But the system/society denies you.
 A bit like how my story turned out.

 Many have been given it on a plate and don't value the educational opportunities available and subsequent accomplishments.
 I had to ask, fight and push myself hard to be where I am now.
 You've got to want to work hard for it.
 As a result, I appreciate it more because I have worked extremely hard for it and pushed myself out of my comfort zone.
 Those from and in ivory towers won't understand the true graft.
 I find that those that judge my career are those that did better at school or are in higher positions, and fear such underdogs reaching success.
 Because I've fought to achieve because I am not complacent.
 I feel I represent underdogs, through everything I have achieved professionally.
 Those that have already achieved at the outset, maybe they don't fight or ask because they it's a pride thing.
 It's also a matter of priorities; I put my education first and embraced supporting opportunities along the way.
 Where some may prioritise chasing promotions.
-I do feel I am the definition of being self-made.
-Yes I have had support in the form of advice from friends and family, and the odd small financial contribution from family.
-But the effort I put into my career and financial security has been independently me.
-However, often many people from hometowns like mine don't have the same opportunities or funding as others.
-Which can greatly hinder people's motivations and aspirations.
+I do feel I am what the definition of what people may refer to as self-made.
+However, I don't like this term as it implies that no support was given or accepted.
+And in my case, whilst I have been instrumental in self-directing and self-regulating, I have had support in the form of advice from friends and family, and the odd small financial contribution from family.
+But the effort I put into my career and financial security and stability has been independently me.
+However, often many people from hometowns like mine don't have the same opportunities, limited or little or no funding.
+In my experience as a non-academic individual, due to being educationally written-off, resulting it being much harder for me to access more important and higher credit-bearing courses.
+Whereas others in similar ex-mining communities might have been more academic and had opportunities but did not pursue them to a variety of reasons.
+I have trained myself to be more academic, by choice, not for ego but for the love of growth and making something of myself.
+However, all of this can greatly hinder people's motivations and aspirations of the young adults.
+All of this provides reasons of why I work and present myself in this way via my blog site, that derive from my poor educational and geographical beginnings/upbringings.
+With a dash of personal and workplace adversity.

 The following video is my short 'off the cuff' video that I recorded and shared on to the person to share with their learners.
 I hope it inspires them to become a future 'me'.
 But remember, it takes time learning and being who you are meant to be - it took me a while!